Capture missions are usually the fastest mission types!

 Every 5 minutes you survive in survivals rewards will be handed out to you – the rarity and value of these rewards are based on a “Rotational system” which is the first 5 minutes is called “A Rotation”, as well is the 10 minutes, then 15 is “B rotation” and 20 is “C rotation” – this will be helpful to know when doing higher-level survivals which promise loot on C rotation for example.

-Defense missions are quite straight forward – basically you run into the mission to find a “Pod” that you need to defend from threats, the pod has a base shield as well as health that allows you some lee-way in defending it.
+Defense missions are quite straight forward – basically you run into the mission to find a “Pod” that you need to defend from threats, the pod has a base shield as well as health that allows you some wiggle-room when defending it.

 Rotations on Defense are the same as Survival Rotations for loot – B and C rotations usually contain Rarer loot than A rotations.